-Youth ages 8 to 10 may exhibit a display on one of the following topics from the project book.
+Youth ages 8 to 10 may exhibit a display on one of the following topics from the project manual.

-- Windowsill gardening; OR
+- Windowsill gardening;

-- 4-H animals; OR
+- 4-H animals;

 - 4-H family, OR

 - Coat of Arms

-Collectibles (Not eligible for state fair)
+Collectibles (not eligible for state fair)

 Bring your completed project book and your collection or examples of your collection (if it's too large to bring) with pictures of total collection, OR an exhibit or poster illustrating one feature of the project.